Renting apartments in Japan is quite different compared to the other countries.

 Unlike the United States or the UK, or other places, Japan’s tenant and landlord laws look very favorably upon the tenant, rather than the landlord, making evictions exceedingly difficult.
 As a result, many rental offices in Japan will not rent to an individual without an additional guarantor of funds.

-You should be also aware of the fact that the majority of the apartments for rent are not furnished.
+You should also be aware of the fact that the majority of the apartments for rent are not furnished.
 This means that right away you will have to buy all of your furniture and appliances.
+Disposing of your belongings at the end of your stay is costly and time-consuming.
+Another way is the second-hand market, which is time-consuming, including advertising items descriptions, size, and photos, answering questions related to the items, and scheduling pickup times for a variety of people.